Using ml5.js with p5.js 2.0: Now with Async Model Constructors

 ml5.js Latest Update | July 29, 2025

-With the release of p5.js 2.0, asynchronous setup replaces preload for handling async operations.
-To align with this update, ml5.js now supports asynchronous model constructors, making it easier to use ml5 models within the new p5.js workflow and modern development environments.
+}The code become mores concise and modern!
+To align with this update, ml5.js wants to support asynchronous model constructors, making it easier to use ml5 models within the new p5.js workflow and modern development environments.

 let faceMesh;